Istria and Kvarner Bay

 The village also has a love of local music that you often hear as you wander through the narrow lanes of pretty little shops and studios selling art and crafts plus there are a few little restaurants.
 You can feel its soul in those little cobbled streets and enjoy breathtaking views all the way to the Adriatic sea.

-Remember to get a parking ticket for long enough to be distracted – its small but there is heaps to keep you interested.
+Remember to get a parking ticket for long enough to be distracted – it’s small but there are heaps to keep you interested.

 Grosnjan is generally just for a visit as opposed to an overnight stop.